Russian oil supplies to EU via southern Druzhba to rise 16% in June - sources

 The Czech Republic's Unipetrol refiner - the country's sole buyer which is owned by Poland's PKN Orlen PKN.WA - will purchase up to 430,000 tonnes of Urals in June, versus 400,000 tonnes purchased in May, the sources said.

+"Crude oil continues to arrive uninterruptedly to Hungary via the Druzhba pipeline and we do not expect delays during the upcoming months", a MOL media representative said, but declined to comment on monthly purchases.

-PKN Orlen and MOL said they never comment on oil purchases and contractual details.
+PKN Orlen also said it never comments on oil purchases and contractual details.

 The EU imposed an embargo on Russian oil purchases via maritime routes from December.
 Hungary, Slovakia and Czech Repubic were, however, allowed to continue Russian oil imports as critical feedstock.
 It would be difficult for them to secure enough oil for their refineries if Druzhba is suspended.